 After sundown at Lake Zurich, a balanced, calm, and respectful skyline takes shape.
 A far cry from the typical glare of urban centers at night, a lighting palette of soothing white light seems to softly caress the city’s architecture after dark.

 With its futuristic design, the Theme Building needed lighting design to match.
 In 2010, the building was renovated by Walt Disney Imagineering, which, among other things, included a new exterior lighting system that illuminates the arches of the building from below.

 Dramatically highlighting the structure, the new lighting system helps the iconic building stand out against its backdrop after dark.
-And with colour changers, gradually the hue changes producing an array of colour effects.
+And with color changers, gradually the hue changes producing an array of color effects.

 The Water Cube, Beijing National Aquatics Center

-After dark, colour-changing LED lighting illuminates the bubbles from the inside, giving the whole structure an extraordinary glow.
+After dark, color-changing LED lighting illuminates the bubbles from the inside, giving the whole structure an extraordinary glow.

 The Ancient Theatre of Taormina